FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: The FLAME Framework

 \section{The FLAME Framework}

-Suppose $D=[X, Y, T]$ is the \emph{data table} with $n$ units and $p$ covariates, where $X$ is $n\times p$, $Y$ and $T$ are $n\times 1$, where each row corresponds to a \emph{unit} (called a \emph{tuple} in database management).
+Suppose $\mathcal{S}=[X, Y, T]$ is the \emph{data table} with $n$ units. $X$ is $n\times d$, $Y$ and $T$ are $n\times 1$, where each row corresponds to a \emph{unit} (called a \emph{tuple} in database management).
 The columns of $X$ correspond to \emph{variables} (also known as\ \emph{covariates}, \emph{features}, or, \emph{attributes}).
-Data must be categorical in order for exact matches to occur with non-zero probability, but this framework can generalize to binned real-valued data.
-Treatment assignment variable $T$ takes binary values 1 (for treatment) and 0 (for control). $Y(1), Y(0)$ respectively denote the outcome if the treatment and control were applied to a unit.
+Data must be categorical in order for exact matches to occur with non-zero probability; the match is approximate with binned real-valued data.
+Treatment assignment variable $T$ takes binary values 1 (for treatment) and 0 (for control). $Y^{(1)}$ and $Y^{(0)}$ are the $n\times 1$ vectors of potential outcomes.

-The fact that irrelevant covariates alter the distance metric is a failed sanity check for the vast majority of matching methods.
-Irrelevant covariates should be irrelevant to the outcome of matching.
-In the most extreme case, new covariates could be chosen adversarially, so that the matching method could produce any given unreasonable match assignment.
-For example, consider binary $X$ and $T$, where each row of $X$ represents the covariates for a single unit.
-A \textit{match assignment} $MG$ assigns an integer to each unit, and units with the same integer value are in the same \emph{matched group}.
-For this example only, consider the following matching rule:
+In real-world field studies, researchers tend to collect as many covariates as possible, including irrelevant covariates.
+Throughout the remaining exposition, we divide the covariates into relevant covariates: $X^{REL}$ and irrelevant covariates: $X^{IRR}$ and make the following standard assumptions: (1) Stable Unit Treatment Value \citep{Rubin2005}; (2) overlap of support (of the treated population and the control population); (3) Strong ignorability \citep{rosenbaum1983central}: $Y^{(1)}, Y^{(0)} \bot T | X^{REL} $.
+(4) Further, for irrelevant covariates $X^{IRR}$ we assume that $Y^{(1)}, Y^{(0)} \bot X^{IRR}, $ and $T \bot X^{IRR} | X^{REL} $.
+Based on our assumptions, our estimand is $\mathbb{E}[Y^{(1)}-Y^{(0)}|X^{REL}] = \mathbb{E}[Y^{(1)}-Y^{(0)}|X] $.
+Within each matched group, we use the difference between the average outcome of the treated units and the average outcome of the control units to estimate CATE given the covariate values associated with that group. \emph{Note that the matching does not produce estimation, it produces a partition of the covariate space, based on which we can estimate CATEs}.

+FLAME learns an interpretable weighted Hamming distance on discrete data.
+This allows it to match on the important covariates, without necessarily matching on unimportant covariates.
+In the following subsection we discuss the importance of learning a distance metric.